jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 No, not *that* Action replay! ;)

 Recall that we can re-create a Store's transient state by replaying all Actions up to a certain point in time.
-This gives us another tool under our belt.
+This gives us another debugging tool under our belt.

 Let's say that we noticed a Store contains **bad data**, but we're not sure how it got to that state.
 If we knew its initial state, and all the Actions played